Elagoht/img2pdf-plus/README.md

 # Installation

-## On Linux

 You can compile and install the program via lure.sh file by LURE.You should use LURE package if you don't have an amd64 / x86_64 machine. if you use an amd64/x86_64 machine, you can download installation packages from [releases](https://github.com/Elagoht/img2pdf/releases) page.

-## On Windows

-I don't have a Windows machine so I created binary package via wine.
-I tested and saw it works as expected.
-Bu I cannot give any guarantee it works flawlessly.
-There is no installation package **yet**.
-Simply put the `img2pdf.exe` (on the [releases](https://github.com/Elagoht/img2pdf/releases) page) somewhere and call that program on `cmd`.

 # Planned Features